VS

 When it comes to price and running costs, the biggest differences usually appear.
 This is often where you see which car fits your budget better in the long run.

-As for range, the Kia EV5 performs convincingly better – achieving up to 530 km, about 460 km more than the Hyundai Tucson.
+As for electric range, the Kia EV5 performs convincingly better – achieving up to 530 km, about 460 km more than the Hyundai Tucson.

 Engine and Performance: